marianmeres/notifications/README.md

     // generic action handler for triggered actions...
     on: (eventName, self: Notification, all: Notification[], data) => any,

-    // functionally same as `on('click', ...)` except that ui may render it differently if
+    // functionally same as `on('click', ...)` except that UI can render it differently if
     // it exists (e.g. show pointer cursor)
     onClick: (self: Notification, all: Notification[], data) => any,